i3games/FlappyLearning/NOTES.md

 = 0.4602711745
 ```

 The bird wouldn't flap.
 And crash against the pipe.
 And die.

 This is because it doesn't "know" it should flap.
-This "knowledge" can only come from the weights, but they are initialized randomly.
-In other learning algorithms those weights would be modified over time until they fit the situation, i.e. the bird given those inputs would flap to clear the pipe.
+This "knowledge" can only arise from the weights, but they have been initialized randomly.
+In other learning algorithms those weights would be modified over time until they fit the situation, i.e. a bird given those inputs would flap to clear the pipe.
 But our network does not do anything like this.

 How does it work then? 🤔

-This is the end of the Neuro part.
-Now we come to the Evolution part.
-Warning: If you believe in 'Creationism', the following could be disturbing.
+To answer this, we leave the 'Neuro' part and come to the 'Evolution' part.
+(Warning: If you believe in 'Creationism' and the concept of 'Evolution' troubles you, the following could be disturbing.)

 (to be continued)